This post features a list of 19 so-called health foods that aren’t even healthy. This post contains affiliate links. Please read my disclosures.

 12. Diet Soda

 Diet soda is loaded with artificial sweeteners that trick your brain into thinking it’s enjoying something sweet.
-This spikes insulin levels and makes your body go into a fat-storing vs. fat-burning state.
-At the end of the day, diet soda just makes you crave more sweets and that’s how the vicious, unhealthy cycle begins.
+This spike in insulin makes your body go into a fat-storing vs. fat-burning state.
+At the end of the day, diet soda makes you crave more sweets, and that’s how the vicious, unhealthy cycle begins.

 13. Fruit Cocktail

-Fruit cocktail has the magic word “fruit” in it, but this packaged fruit does more harm than good.
-Del Monte Fruit Cocktail 100 calorie can contains 21 grams of gut busting sugar.
+A fruit cocktail sounds healthy, but this packaged fruit contains excess sugar.
+In fact, Del Monte Fruit Cocktail contains 21 grams of gut-busting sugar.

-Instead of enjoying a fruit cocktail, buy fresh (or even frozen) fruit instead.
+Instead of eating sugary fruit cocktails, buy fresh (or even frozen) fruit instead.

 14. Packaged Veggie Straws/Sticks

 I used to think that veggie chips and veggie sticks were made from vegetables… but boy was I wrong!
-The first three ingredients in Veggie Straws are potato starch, potato flour and cornstarch.
+The first three ingredients in Veggie Straws are potato starch, potato flour, and cornstarch.
+I guess if you consider potatoes a vegetable, these veggie straws are loaded with vegetables.

 15. Flavored Tea Drinks